AbdurazaaqMohammed/save-on-device/README.md

 - Save files from other apps to local storage
 - Save copied text to local storage

-This fork of the [original](https://github.com/lmj0011/save-on-device) is just about 25KB and is compatible with all versions of Android.
+This fork of the [original](https://github.com/lmj0011/save-on-device) by lmj0011 is just about 25KB and is compatible with all versions of Android.
+It also supports saving files from the View action in addition to the Share one.

 ## License